Systems-Modeling/SysML-v2-Pilot-Implementation/org.omg.sysml.xtext.tests/README.md

 # org.omg.sysml.xtext.tests

-Model-driven JUnit tests for the KerML and SysML Xtext languages.
+Model-driven JUnit tests for the SysML Xtext language, plus the validation tests of both languages.
+The KerML parser tests live in the sibling bundle `org.omg.kerml.xtext.tests`, which carries its own copy of the (small) harness described here.
 The test *logic* is a small, fixed set of Java classes; the test *cases* are plain `.kerml` / `.sysml` model files that live outside the Java source tree and are discovered at run time.
 Adding a test case means adding a model file, not writing Java.